ncuskey/silver-umbrella/codemap.md

 - Missing punctuation is surfaced as caret flags at boundaries (from GB-derived insertions); carets are individually clickable.
 Clicking a word also synchronizes both adjacent carets to the word's state.
 - A left-side Discard area allows dragging tokens to hide them; Undo restores the last removal.
 - CWS scoring now depends on word states and absence of a caret flag at the boundary (i+1) between two visible words.
-- Output pane now renders GrammarBot's full corrected text (`correction`) when available; otherwise it reconstructs by applying GB edits.
+- Output pane now renders LanguageTool's full corrected text (`correction`) when available; otherwise it reconstructs by applying GB edits.
 Discarded tokens do not affect this pane.

 ## Architecture